-An earthquake and avalanche situation, which interrupts their rest stop and picnic. (return to page 1)
+An earthquake and avalanche, interrupts their rest stop and picnic. (return to home page.)

 “Sarah, have you read Mihaly Czikszentmihalyi’s book on ‘Flow;’ it’s a treatise on proceeding through life’s smoothest path imaginable, in a most efficient manner, while enjoying every minute of it, as a total experience.”

 “No Marceline, I’ve never felt inclined to partake in such intellectual blather.
 I’d rather live life than read philosophical treaties about it.”

 “I always knew you were a child of Nature; just doing what came naturally, no fuss no bother, and enjoying whatever comes along.”

 “There’s not an intellectual bone in my body Marceline, but when I get on stage just watch me work my creative imagination.
 As you move through life in your own way, I’m quite sure Mother Nature, the Grand Lady of earthly treasures, values your contribution to her earth children’s emotional wellbeing, just as she thanks me for my biological efforts to assist her.”

 “What gift can an exhausting auto give the purest essence of Nature.
 An auto may be nice as a summation of all mechanical endeavor, but only the human body is a sample of Nature’s eternal efforts to perfect herself.
 However, it occurs and whatever path it takes, I think Nature even values my automobile and its contributions.”

 “Wow, well put Marceline; in the struggle between man and nature; game, set and match to you.”

 “Never sell her short; our Mother Nature knows everything, Sarah; we just experience small portions of it, and try like intelligent students of her to imitate everything she does for us.
 We even have the arrogance to think we can control her climate.”